HaithemMosbahi/ngx-avatar/README.md

  **Avatar Styling**

  In addition to the style attribute, ngx-avatar style can be customized using css classes.
 Thus, the generated code offers two css classes that can be overridden :
  * **avatar-container** : class that represents the avatar container - the host element.
-Styles in this class will be applied on the avatar wether is an image or text.
+Styles in this class will be applied on the avatar whether is an image or text.
  * **avatar-content** : css class that represents the avatar element which is embedded inside the avatar-container.

  To overcome Angular's view encapsulation, you may need to use the /deep/ operator to target it.
 Here's an example that shows how to override ngx-avatar style :